Leggett-Garg Macrorealism and temporal correlations: Leggett-Garg macrorealism

 If that is the case, then the correlators satisfy the CHSH inequality

 In the temporal scenario, an analogous LGI can be derived, by considering a measurement $Q_i:=Q(t_i)$ at four time steps $t_1,\ldots,t_4$, namely

 Despite the analogies, the temporal and spatial scenario have a fundamental difference.
 While one can never perform a joint measurement of $A_0$ and $A_1$, or $B_0$ and $B_1$, as they are incompatible measurements, in the temporal scenario nothing forbids us from performing a sequential measurement of all time steps, namely, to observe $p(q_1,q_2,q_3,q_4)$.
-This distribution is the analogue of the LHV model in the temporal scenario.
+From the AoT and NSIT conditions discussed above, one can straightforwardly show that this distribution is analogous in the temporal scenario to the LHV model appearing in Eq.~\eqref{eq:lhv_fine}.
 We recall that Bell inequalities arise as a projection of the probability simplex, i.e., the set $\mathcal{P}=\{ \mathbf{p}\in \mathbb{R}^n\ |\ \sum_i p_i = 1, \ p_i\geq 0 \ \forall i\}$, associated with a global distribution over all variables, e.g., via Fourier-Motzkin elimination~\cite{BudroniJPA2012}.
+This projection is needed to write the constraints only in terms of the statistics that can be directly observed, e.g., measurements of pairs $A_i,B_j$ in the Bell scenario.
 The most commonly used LGIs, such as \cref{eq:LGI,eq:LGI4}, can be defined in a similar way as the hyperplanes delimiting the projection of the simplex associated with the global distribution of measurements over all times.
-Since this global distribution, e.g., $p(q_1,q_2,q_3,q_4)$ in the above example, is directly observable, there is no need to use these LGIs to verify whether the observed statistics is compatible with a global distribution, i.e., compatible with a macrorealist model.
-In this sense, one can claim that LGIs, in the usual formulation, are not needed to detected nonmacrorealism and that they cannot provide necessary and sufficient conditions; see the discussion in Ref.~\cite{ClementePRL2016}.
-Moreover, correlations in a LG experiment are fundamentally different, as observed by Clemente and Kofler~\cite{ClementePRL2016}, since they do not have compatible marginals, i.e., the NSIT condition may be violated.
+However, since this global distribution, e.g., $p(q_1,q_2,q_3,q_4)$ in the above example, is directly observable, there is in principle no need to use these LGIs.

+Let us make a concrete example to clarify this point.
+Let us assume we are in the experimental scenario where the correlators appearing in Eq.~\eqref{eq:LGI4} are observed, i.e., $\mean{Q_i Q_j}_{\rm obs}$, and we want to understand whether they admit a MR model.
+If there are no restrictions on the possible measurements we can perform, the easiest way is to measure the probability for the full sequence $p_{\rm obs}(q_1,q_2,q_3,q_4)$ and verify whether the observed correlators are compatible with it, for instance, verify that $\mean{Q_3 Q_4}_{\rm obs}=\sum_{q_1,q_2, q_3, q_4} q_3 q_4 \ p_{\rm obs}(q_1,q_2,q_3,q_4)$.

+In more abstract terms, we can say that MR correlations are completely described by the probability simplex associated with the global distribution $p({\bf{q}}|1,\ldots,1)$ over all possible measurements in a sequence and all MR conditions are satisfied if and only if the statistics of shorter sequences can be interpreted as marginals of such a global distribution.
+This follows directly from the AoT and NSIT conditions discussed in the previous subsection.
+Similar conclusions on the simplicial structure of MR models are presented in Ref.~\cite{Schmid2022} by investigating the problem from a generalized-probability-theory perspective.